 But, you need to be comfortable enough with your doctor to discuss your sex life.
 Being open and discussing all of your symptoms and feelings is necessary for finding a solution and improving your sex drive.
 Finding the right doctor is crucial.

 Dr. Karen Clark of Chapel Hill Gynecology is an experienced OB/GYN that specializes in menopause management and sexual dysfunction.
-She only sees female patients for these issues so you can feel confident that she can provide you with the best treatment and advice.
+You can feel confident that she can provide you with the best treatment and advice.
 If you are experiencing a lack of sex drive, call Dr. Clark at (919) 960-2720 to schedule an appointment.